-In fact for all municipal regions except Toronto and Peel growth has been less than projected and there are existing large surpluses of land available for development.
-For example, the City of Mississauga has more than 20,000 units of housing that is approved and waiting for developers to proceed within its urban boundaries6.
-Appendix 1 at the end of this report provides a summary of how much developable land is approved for new houses and business in each part of the Greater Golden Horseshoe.
+Municipalities should require increased density in these areas before expanding their boundaries.
+Appendix 1 at the end of this report provides a summary of the multiple reasons why the housing needs of communities in the GGH can be met within lands already designated for development.
 So instead of developing in the sensitive farmland and natural areas of the Greenbelt, it is clear that we can, and should, build complete communities (gentle density, people friendly, walkable, jobs close by, climate resilient) inside the boundaries of our existing towns and cities.
 As for commercial and industrial development, brownfields close to existing infrastructure should be the priority for siting.

-Requirement 5: Consult with Indigenous Communities.
+Requirement 5: Consult with Indigenous Communities

-The Province must consult with Indigenous communities about expanding the Greenbelt within their traditional territories.
+The Province must meaningfully consult with Indigenous communities about expanding the Greenbelt within their traditional territories.
 The duty to consult is a constitutional obligation that arises from s.35 of the Constitution Act, 1982, which recognizes and affirms Indigenous and Treaty rights.
 Indigenous traditional practices, responsibilities and knowledge systems must be honoured by ensuring Indigenous voices are key to any discussions involving expanding the Greenbelt.